00:00:02 Tailwind provides powerful utilities for structuring layouts with positioning, display properties, flexbox and grid.

 00:03:10 Well, you can do that very easily by assigning it a flex-col property, which stands for column.

-00:03:17 And of course, if you want to modify how the elements appear on a column, instead of using justify properties, you can use items-properties.
+00:03:17 And of course, if you want to modify how the elements appear on a column, instead of using justify properties, You can use items-properties.

-00:03:25 So you can center them, end them, start them, stretch them.
+00:03:25 So you could center them, end them start them stretch them.

-00:03:28 You can do whatever you want with it.
+00:03:28 You could do whatever you wanted with it.

-00:03:30 For now, I can just put justify center, item center as well, and give it a space Y of 6 instead of X of 6.
-And now we have three vertical circles.
+00:03:30 For now, I can just put justify center, item center as well, and give it space Y of 6 instead X of six.

 00:03:40 Now, these circles could be anything.

-00:03:41 They could be divs, they could be images.
+00:03:41 They could divs, they could images.

 00:03:44 You're free to move the content however you'd like across the screen, allowing you to create any kind of layout.